 When a patient has needed sleep apnea treatment in Rowley, they have traditionally received a CPAP machine, which is a special device that will continuously deliver oxygen into the airway so that it stays unblocked as you sleep.
 Many patients have benefited from this treatment, but about half of them stop using the machine altogether for various reasons.
 The mask may be uncomfortable and even leads to feelings of claustrophobia for some people.
 Also, the noise made by the machine can keep you (and anyone sharing your room) up at night.
 Finally, the bulky device is very inconvenient to pack and transport, which is a problem if you need to travel often.
 The good news is, there are alternatives that Dr. St. Clair can offer so that you can get a good night’s sleep without the disadvantages of the CPAP machine.
 Call us today to ask about having an oral appliance made.

 Why Choose J. Peter St. Clair, DMD for Oral Appliance Therapy?

 - Individualized Treatment Plans with Uniquely Designed Appliances

 Oral Appliance Therapy

-How Can I Get An Oral Appliance?
+How Can I Get an Oral Appliance?

-If you are suffering from sleep apnea, want to get rid of your CPAP, or simply want to stop snoring, make an appointment today with Dr. St. Clair.
+If you are suffering from sleep apnea, want to get rid of your CPAP machine, or simply want to stop snoring, make an appointment today with Dr. St. Clair.
 That way, he can give you an examination and decide if oral appliance therapy is the best way to give you a restful night’s sleep.
 You don’t have to suffer with sleep apnea or deal with the inconvenience of a CPAP machine anymore.
 If you are ready to take back control of your sleep, give us a call today.